22.7 C

 If your usually outgoing pet starts avoiding you or hiding, it’s worth investigating.
 Isolation is a natural reaction for many animals under stress.
 Cats may crawl under the bed, while dogs might hide behind furniture or under tables.

-Watch for body language like flattened ears, tucked tails, or a low, crouched posture.
+Keep an eye out for body language like as tucked tails, flattened ears, or a low, crouching position.

 Pet stress